atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 t
-A linen draper 1" exclaimed she, with a haughty toss of her head, and a contemptuous sheer — A linen draper!
+A linen draper 1" exclaimed she, with a haughty toss of her head, and a contemptuous sheer --A linen draper!
 How
 t
 .
 5j